rucio/rucio/doc/source/api_curl_examples.rst

 `GET /auth/x509_proxy`
 """"""""""""""""""""""

-Requesting a Rucio-Auth-Token with curl via a Globus proxy.
+Requesting a X-Rucio-Auth-Token with curl via a Globus proxy.

 **Responses**